 Some threats reinstall themselves if you don't delete their core files.
 We recommend downloading SpyHunter to remove harmful programs for you.
 This may save you hours and ensure you don't harm your system by deleting the wrong files.

-If you are looking for a way to remove “Amazon Loyalty Program” you can try this:
+To try and remove “Amazon Loyalty Program” quickly you can try this:

-- Search for “Amazon Loyalty Program” and any other unfamiliar programs.
+- Look for the “Amazon Loyalty Program” extension (as well as any other unfamiliar ones).

 If you have a Windows virus, continue with the guide below.